 ~ Legendary Kootenay Attractions – Not to be Missed this Summer

 ~ Unique Stays on a Kootenay Hot Springs Road Trip

 ~ Wet your Whistle: Along a Kootenay Rockies Road Trip

-Top/cover photo courtesy of Island Lake Lodge in Fernie, BC.
+Top/cover photo by Mike McPhee, courtesy of Island Lake Lodge in Fernie, BC.